tommybennett/algorithm-mnemonics/README.md

 ## vim

+Created by [Dawid Kurek](https://github.com/dawikur) the repository [algorithm-mnemonics.vim](https://github.com/dawikur/algorithm-mnemonics.vim) contains a version for vim that utilizes [ultisnips](https://github.com/SirVer/ultisnips) for vim snippets.

-I couldn’t find a facility in vim to implement algorithm mnemonics.
-I had to implement a suitable facility myself.
+I created a simple facility for vim available in the vim directory [algorithm-mnemonics-vim](https://github.com/tommybennett/algorithm-mnemonics/tree/master/vim).
 It doesn’t support tabbing through the _placeholders_.
 It only expands the algorithm.
 You have to use your vim nimbleness to navigate and fill out the algorithm.
 In vim, you type the container, _Control-K_, followed by the mnemonic and it expands.

 ## Emacs